AdobeDocs/analytics.en/help/technotes/rdc/regional-data-collection.md

 ---
 # Regional Data Collection

 The Adobe Experience Cloud uses Regional Data Collection (RDC) so that interactions between your visitors and Adobe occur as close to your visitors as possible.
-Once data from your digital properties is collected regionally at a Data Collection Center (DCC), it is forwarded over a secure connection to a Data Processing Center (DPC) where it is processed and made available to products in the Adobe Experience Cloud.
+Once data is collected regionally at a Data Collection Center (DCC), it is forwarded over a secure connection to a Data Processing Center (DPC).
+After processing, the data is available to products in the Adobe Experience Cloud.

 The regional data collection process uses the following steps: